 Vinyl tile is the perfect do-it-yourself project for your kitchen floor.
-Available in classic 12'x12' sizes (and even up to 18'x18'), tile vinyl can be easily installed simply by peeling off the back "paper" and sticking the tile to the floor.
+Available in classic 12-by-12-inch sizes (and even up to 18-by-18 inches), tile vinyl can be easily installed simply by peeling off the back "paper" and sticking the tile to the floor.
 Other vinyl tile flooring may require separate adhesive.

-Shown here is Armstrong's Dakota Sandstone Almondine in the larger 16'x16' sizes (think: larger tiles means less tiles to lay down!).Continue to 4 of 5 below.
+Shown here is Armstrong's Dakota Sandstone Almondine in the larger 16-by-16-inch sizes (think: larger tiles means fewer tiles to lay down!).Continue to 4 of 5 below.

 04 of 05

 As a kitchen floor option, laminate does not rank at the top.
-Laminate can be hard underfoot (though with padding, this can be mitigated), and water has a tendency to infiltrate between the seams.
+Laminate can be hard underfoot (though with foam underlayment, this can be mitigated), and water tends to infiltrate between the seams.

-Still, if you want the look of wood in your kitchen, without using real hardwood, laminate is not a bad idea.
-It is possible to get glue-less seams--but the slightly more laborious glued seams will better protect your substrate from moisture.
-Laminate is a quite easy DIY install--not as easy as vinyl... tile, but certainly not as difficult as ceramic tile.
+Still, if you want the look of wood in your kitchen without using real hardwood, a laminate is not a bad idea.
+It is possible to get glue-less seams—but the slightly more laborious glued seams will better protect the subfloor, underlayment, and joists from moisture.
+Laminate is a quite easy DIY install—not as easy as vinyl tile, but certainly not as difficult as ceramic tile.